fiskaltrust/rollout-doc/technical-operations/rollout-automation/api-templating.md

 :::info summary

-After reading this, you can use the API to rollout templates.
+After reading this, you can use the API to roll out templates.

 :::

 ## Introduction

-In addition to the other ways of creating a CashBox, mentioned in the previous chapters, _fiskaltrust_ also provides a REST API for a fully automated solution to set up CashBoxes.
-This API takes a generic template, relevant CashBox parameters and variables, and creates a new CashBox based on this information.
+In addition to the other ways of creating a CashBox mentioned in the previous chapters, _fiskaltrust_ also provides a REST API for a fully automated solution to set up CashBoxes.
+This API takes a generic template, relevant CashBox parameters and variables and creates a new CashBox based on this information.
 Contrary to [templates used in the shop](shop-templating.md), these templates do not need to be pre-configured, but the content is sent directly with the API request.

 The response to a successful request will include the [ID and access token](../middleware/cashbox.md#cashbox-id--access-token) of the newly created CashBox, which will allow for an immediate rollout of a launcher instance with these values.